Abstract commensurability and the Gupta--Sidki group: Introduction

 Our first main theorem allows us to prove another result about the subgroup structure of $G$, also parallel to a result in \cite{griwil}. \begin{thm} The Gupta--Sidki {\rm 3}-group is subgroup separable and hence has solvable membership problem. \end{thm}

 Recall that a group is \emph{subgroup separable} (or LERF) if each of its finitely generated subgroups is an intersection of subgroups of finite index.
 This condition is strong and is only known to hold in very special cases such as free groups, surface groups, polycyclic groups and some 3-manifold groups (see \cite{HallFreeLERF, ScottSurfaceLERF, MalcevPolycyclicLERF, 3manifoldLERF}).
 It is related to the membership problem (or generalized word problem).
 The membership problem for a finitely generated group $H$ is solvable if there is an algorithm which given a finitely generated subgroup $K\leq H$ and an element $h\in H$ determines whether or not $h\in K$.
-It is an easy exercise to show that if a group is subgroup separable and has solvable (ordinary) word problem then it has solvable membership problem.
-The Gupta--Sidki $p$-groups, the Grigorchuk group and, more generally, groups of ``spinal type" have solvable word problem by a fast algorithm first described in \cite{GrigIntermediate} (see also \cite{Branchgroups}).
+If a group is subgroup separable and all its finite quotients can be effectively determined then it has solvable membership problem.
+The Gupta--Sidki $p$-groups, the Grigorchuk group and, more generally, groups with finite $L$-presentations are examples of groups all of whose finite quotients can be effectively determined (see, for instance, \cite{Hartung_Cosetenumeration}).

 The proofs of our main theorems both rely on an auxiliary result, \autoref{thm3}, on finitely generated subgroups of the Gupta--Sidki 3-group.
 It is worth mentioning that all our results hold for the general case where $p$ is any odd prime, except for the length reduction argument in this \autoref{thm3}.
 For this reason, all definitions and preliminary results are stated for the general case in \autoref{Defs} and we only focus on the case $p=3$ for the proof of \autoref{thm3} in \autoref{prelims}.
 We depart from preliminary results in \autoref{max section}, where we discuss maximal subgroups.
 In \cite{PervovaGrig, PervovaGupta} it was shown that all maximal proper subgroups of the Grigorchuk and Gupta--Sidki groups have finite index.
 We will show in \autoref{maxsugps} that this maximal subgroups property passes to all finitely generated subgroups of the Gupta--Sidki 3-group, as a consequence of \autoref{mainthm}.
 The proofs of \autoref{mainthm} and \autoref{thm2} are presented in the final \autoref{pfthm1}.
 The arguments generalize easily to the case $p>3$ assuming that the analogue of \autoref{thm3} holds.
 In this final section we also establish the following characterization of finite subgroups of the 3-group, using the analysis carried out in \autoref{prelims}: